GeorgeOduor/GeorgeOduor.github.io/content/authors/admin/_index.md

 authors:
 - George Oduor
 avatar_image: 'full2.jpg'
-bio: My main areas of interest in data science  include Fintech,Business development and AI driven solutions.
+bio: I'm a data enthusiast and problem solver with a passion for leveraging technology to drive innovation.
+With a background in data science and a keen interest in Fintech and AI, I'm dedicated to crafting data-driven solutions that empower businesses and individuals.

 btn:
 - label: Download My Resume
   url: https://sourcethemes.com/academic/docs/install/